saasbook/hw-http-intro/README.md

 them, such as `?` or `#`, that would be interpreted in special ways by the Unix shell if they're not protected by single quotes.)

-1. Save the contents of the above `curl` command to a file and view the file as a browser would render it.
-Hint 1: adding `>filename` to a shell command redirects the command's output to be stored in that file.
-Hint 2-1: if you work locally, you can store the content into a file with an extension .html and open the created file with your brower.
+Save the contents of the above `curl` command to a file and view the file as a browser would render it.
+Hint 1: adding `>filename` to the end of a shell command line causes the command's output to be stored in that file rather than displayed in the terminal window.
+Hint 2: if you are saving files on your own computer's hard drive, store the command output in a file with an extension .html and open the created file with your browse.
-Hint 2-2: if you save files in your Cloud9 workspace, they'll appear in the "file explorer" down the left-hand side; you can then open the file in the editor, and click "Preview" in the top nav bar to open that specific file in a preview web browser built into Cloud9.
-When the preview browser appears, you can also click its "pop out" tab to make the preview browser open in its own window.
+Hint 3: if you are using a Web-based IDE (integrated development environment) such as Cloud9, Codio, CodeAnywhere, Codenvy, etc., when you create or save files they usually appear in a "file explorer" down the left-hand side; you can usually open files in the editor by clicking or double-clicking on the file's name in that view.

 <details>
   <summary>